Alexander Lungwitz

-Alexander Lungwitz (born 4 August 2000) is a German footballer who plays as a left-back for FC St. Pauli II.
+Alexander Lungwitz (born 4 August 2000) is a German footballer who plays as a left-back for Bayernliga club Pipinsried.

 Career

 Lungwitz made his professional debut for Bayern Munich II in the 3.
-Liga on 26 September 2020, starting in the away match against SC Verl, which finished as a 0–3 loss.
+Liga on 26 September 2020, starting in the away match against SC Verl, which finished as a 3–0 loss.

-On 10 June 2022, Lungwitz joined 3.
+On 10 June 2021, Lungwitz joined 3.
 Liga club Würzburger Kickers.
 The season ended with relegation to the Regionalliga Bayern and he left the club afterwards.

+On 29 June 2023, Lungwitz moved to SC Freiburg II.